Ancient Palermo Architecture Guide: Things to See in Palermo & The Mysteries Behind

 Want to Add Something?

-If you have any comments, suggestions, amazing stories regarding architecture in Palermo, Sicily, drop me an email or write below.
+If you have any comments, suggestions, amazing stories regarding historic architecture in Palermo, Sicily, that can complete my landmarks guide, drop me an email or write below.
 Palermo is one of my favourite places in the world and it would be great to have more information on this subject.